 - The Batomys from Valkyria Chronicles.

-- Anime example: Zoids has mobile bases for the titular mechs to travel in.
-They are themselves giant Zoids, and therefore animal shaped.
+- Zoids has mobile bases for the titular mechs to travel in.
+They are themselves giant Zoids, and therefore animal-shaped.
 Team Liger travels in a giant snail, the bad guys use a flying sperm whale, and the standard cargo hauler is the pillbug-shaped Gustaff.

 - The mobile command centers from Code Geass certainly fit the bill, until they are eventually replaced with flying equivalents.
-The Chinese still use the Longdan bases into the Second Season, however, along with their Ha'tak cruisers]] Da Longdan upgrade.
+The Chinese still use the Longdan bases into the Second Season, however, along with their cruisers Da Longdan upgrade.

 - Robot Carnival features a massive robotic carnival on treads rolling over a desert, which due to malfunctions is now blowing up everything it comes near.

-- Soul Eater gives us a Awesome versions of this.
+- Anime version of Soul Eater gives us a Awesome versions of this.
 Death City on Legs!.
 Best yet, it's on the side of the protagonists, and is controlled by a Cloud Cuckoolander, Crouching Moron, Hidden Badass, Anthropomorphic Personification of Death.
 Eye-Poke Attack indeed!

 - The Fugaku, the mobile sea fortress of Chosakabe Motochika from Sengoku Basara is revealed in one episode to be capable of traveling on land as well as water.
 It becomes a completely land-based base on wheels when Mori assumes control of it